sandiegodavid/Capital-Gain-Estimate-Tax-Calculator/README.md

 - Fidelity CSV files with `Account`, `Symbol(CUSIP)`, `Short Term Gain/Loss`, and `Long Term Gain/Loss`.
 - Charles Schwab realized gain/loss CSV files, including exports with a report-title row before the headers.
 Required fields include `Symbol`, `Closed Date`, `Proceeds`, `Cost Basis (CB)`, and `Total Gain/Loss ($)`; the file name may also include `Schwab`.

 Charles Schwab's export does not provide acquisition dates.
 The workbook uses the closed date as an acquisition-date placeholder and calls this out in **Source Notes**.
+A numeric `Long Term (LT) Gain/Loss ($)` value classifies a lot as long-term, while a numeric `Short Term (ST) Gain/Loss ($)` value classifies it as short-term; blank or dash values are not treated as a term classification.
 Its reported short-term, long-term, total gain/loss, and disallowed-loss fields are retained for reconciliation.

 Exact duplicate-looking rows are kept because they may be separate tax lots.
 Confirm final figures against brokerage documents.

 ## Estimated Tax and AI rate guidance

-The Estimated Tax section accepts state residence, filing status, number of dependents, and other ordinary taxable income.
+The Estimated Tax section accepts state residence, filing status, number of dependents, other ordinary taxable income, and separate short-term and long-term capital-loss carryovers.
 These selections are saved locally and restored when the dashboard opens.

-Choose a state to activate rate guidance, then select one of the supported providers:
+Supported filing statuses include single, head of household, married filing jointly, and married filing separately.

+Carryovers offset gains of the same term first.
+Any remaining net capital loss can reduce ordinary income up to the annual planning cap: $3,000 for single and married-filing-jointly filers, or $1,500 for married-filing-separately filers.
+The current estimate applies the same carryover treatment to state tax; state-specific rules may differ.

+Choose **Show rate brackets** to open the Rate bracket window.
+It loads saved responses matching the selected state, filing status, and number of dependents.
+Select an AI provider there to request new guidance or open that provider's settings:

 - ChatGPT / OpenAI API
 - Google Gemini API
 - OpenRouter API

-The review window requests up to five responses and stops after three valid ones, or clearly indicates when fewer valid responses are available.
-It presents separate federal ordinary, federal long-term, and state bracket tables.
-You can edit bracket limits, rates, and the standard deduction; add or remove brackets; use a response; discard a response and retry; or later review and switch saved responses.
-Edited responses are validated before they are saved.
+The Rate bracket window retains up to three valid saved responses for the selected tax profile and indicates when that maximum has been reached.
+It presents separate federal ordinary, federal long-term, and state bracket tables, plus distinct federal and state standard deductions.
+You can edit bracket limits, rates, and deductions; add or remove brackets; select a response; or discard a response and request a replacement.
+Edited responses are marked as manually updated and validated before they are saved.

 When you select **Use**, all valid reviewed responses are saved as YAML in: